 About Olson Kundig

-Olson Kundig is a full-service design firm that was founded in 1966.
-They are adept at a versatile array of architecture challenges and have put their mark on museums and exhibition spaces, hospitality projects, residences, mixed-use commercial, places of worship, and landscape design.
-Led by five owners, Jim Olson, Tom Kundig, Kirsten R. Murray, Alan Maskin, and Kevin Kudo-King, the staff totals approximately 130, and they base themselves in the Pioneer Square neighborhood.
-In 2014 they opened a space in New York in order to better serve their expanding portfolio of East Coast and international clients.
+In business since 1966, Olson Kundig is a full-service design firm adept at a versatile array of architecture challenges.
+It has left its mark on museums and exhibition spaces, hospitality projects, residences, mixed-use commercial, places of worship, and landscape design.
+Led by five owners, Jim Olson, Tom Kundig, Kirsten R. Murray, Alan Maskin, and Kevin Kudo-King, the firm is composed of over 175 professionals with its base located in the Pioneer Square neighborhood.
+In 2014 the firm opened a space in New York in order to better serve its expanding portfolio of East Coast and international clients.
 The firm’s work and designers have been recognized with the National AIA Architecture Firm Award, the Seattle Medal of Honor, the National Design Award from the Smithsonian Cooper-Hewitt, and the Academy Award in Architecture from the American Academy of Arts and Letters.
 In 2012, Olson and Kundig were inducted into the Interior Design Hall of Fame and named one of the Top Ten Most Innovative Companies in Architecture by Fast Company.
 The firm also has its own landscape design studio, which provides in-house design services and dedicates itself to crafting and artfully integrating nature into specific spaces, making its projects highly personalized.